philipturner/ue5-nanite-macos/README.md

 </details>

 ## Change 4

+> To come up with this change, I spent several days looking for the source of a bug.
+Read ["Investigation of change 4"](#investigation-of-change-4) under [Usage](#usage) to learn how the bug was solved.

 > TODO: Extract this bug investigation into one of the dropdowns way above <b>Change 1</b>.
 Shrink this section to include only the patch, but link to the bug investigation.